MiladMrz/Easy-installation-of-Ta-Lib-in-Python/README.md

   - You need to download Node.js from  https://nodejs.org/en/  (for exp: v12.18.3)
   - open `cmd` and run `npm install -g windows-build-tools` command.
 This will download all needed files and takes only few minutes.
-  - If didnt work try `npm install --global --production windows-build-tools@4.0.0`
+  - If it didn't work try `npm install --global --production windows-build-tools@4.0.0` or visit https://github.com/felixrieseberg/windows-build-tools/issues/152

 ## 2: error: Cannot find ta-lib library, installation may fail.